-Is dedicated to the manufacture and marketing of plastic products through injection molding.
-With a focus on quality and market satisfaction, IPASA recycles 7,000 tons of plastic material per year, including the way Arca Continental's delivery boxes are made, promoting responsible recycling practices.
-Through modern technology, it contributes to the conservation of the environment and creates circles of sustainability and value in collaboration with its customers.
-60
+Is dedicated to the manufacture and marketing of plastic molding.
+With a focus on quality recycles 7,000 tons of plastic responsible recycling practices. contributes to the conservation circles of sustainability and

-IPASA recycles 7,000 tons of plastic material per year
+IPASA recycles tons of plastic material per year